 Whilst people remain at home under the Government lockdown, they might be tempted to buy and sell, lease and rent properties online, on a do-it-yourself basis: without having face to face meetings and also without inspecting the property.
 Typically, a tenant may decide to purchase the property, he already rents from his landlord.

 So then the obvious question is: is a contract for the sale of land by means of WhatsApp, SMS and email, valid and watertight?
 No it is not!
 It will not be valid and binding.

-The sale of Immovable and Sectional Title Property must be in writing and signed by all parties.
+Sale of Immovable Property and Sectional title must be in writing and signed by all parties.

-The Alienation of Land Act 1981; stipulates that all contracts for the sale of immovable property must be “contained in a document and signed by the parties thereto.”
+Schedule 1 and Schedule 2 of The Electronic Communications and Transactions Act 25 of 2002 explicitly reinforces the provisions of the Alienation of Land Act 1981; which still requires that all contracts for the sale of immovable property must be contained “in a document, which is signed by the parties thereto.”

-Therefore, any exchange of online messages purporting to be an agreement for the sale of immovable property or any sectional title apartment, will be completely null and void; because this arrangement has not “been reduced to writing and signed by both parties.”
+So therefore, any exchange of online messages purporting to be an agreement for the sale of land or Sectional Title apartment, will be completely null and void; because there is no document that has been reduced to writing and signed by both parties.

 Subject to a final contract document, signed by both parties.

 However, there is nothing to prevent negotiating by email or WhatsApp, with a view to concluding a finally signed contract document.